tiagomapmarques/load-entry/README.md

 # load-entry
-Package to offload the execution of a function, object or module to after the document finished loading.
+Package to offload the execution of a function, object or module.

+By default, if there's a document (i.e. on browsers), it will wait for the 'DOMContentLoaded' event and then execute the given object.
+If not it will execute the object immediately.

+## Why I use it on the browser
+To create modules that are testable in any scenario.

+## Why I use it on a NodeJs app
+To facilitate module running and unit testing.

-## Basic Usage
+## Basic Usage (browser)

 ```javascript
 // index.js -> app entry file